Cumbernauld Academy: History

-Cumbernauld High School (Historical)

 Cumbernauld High School (CHS) was the first comprehensive secondary school in the then 'New Town' of Cumbernauld.
 It was designed by Scottish architects Gratton & McLean and it opened in 1964.
 It is a non-denominational, co-educational, secondary school.
 In 2013, North Lanarkshire Council announced amalgamation of Cumbernauld High with Abronhill High to become Cumbernauld Academy in a new building to be built on existing CHS grounds.
 Subsequently, a new build, Cumbernauld Academy was opened in 2019 and CHS subsequently demolished.

 Cumbernauld High School opened in 1964 and covered the Scottish education system's stages S1 to S6.
 It had the capacity for around 1100 pupils.
 However, it reached a peak of around 1600 pupils in 1972.
 Latterly, before amalgamation with Abronhill High School in 2013, the roll was around 600.
 The school drew students from Cumbernauld and the surrounding area including Cumbernauld Village, Kildrum, Abronhill, Carbrain, Seafar, Castlecary, Westerwood, Dullatur, Craigmarloch, Carrickstone Vale, whitelees and Airdrie.
 Its associated feeder primary schools are Carbrain primary, Cumbernauld primary, Kildrum primary and Ravenswood primary.

 The school was situated in a large area to the south of the Kildrum Ring Road.
 It was bordered on the east and backs onto extensive woodland.
 The predominantly brick-built structure formed around the Robert Burns building which consisted of three tower blocks and houses most of the classrooms.
 These blocks were latterly now known as A, B and C Blocks.
 In the past these were referred to as Boys, Girls and Senior Blocks respectively, with each having its own dining room.
 The James Watt building housed the technical workshops and classrooms.
 The David Livingstone building housed the science labs, art and home economics classrooms.
 There were also extensive playing fields and indoor sports facilities, including a swimming pool.

 Built in the early 1960s, it was designed to accommodate the needs of the rapidly swelling population of Cumbernauld and was a large school with places for over 1000 pupils.
 As the Cumbernauld Development Corporation's first secondary school, it was finished to an exceptionally high standard for the era, with teak and mahogany used widely throughout.

 Pupils attended from the surrounding villages including Luggiebank and Castlecary and after the closure of Twechar Primary School's Junior Secondary Department in 1966, pupils were sent to Cumbernauld High School until the new Kirkintilloch High School opened in 1972.